 Bachelor of Education (Primary Teaching)

-What he enjoys most about his job is watching his students have light bulb moments, says education alumnus George Aitken who now works at Waitakere Primary School.
+What he enjoys most about his job is watching his students have lightbulb moments, says education alumnus George Aitken who now works at Devon Intermediate School in New Plymouth.

 “I love seeing a student’s face light up with the realisation and understanding that they’ve finally grasped something they struggled with before.”

-George’s role involves teaching Year 7 and 8 students, as well as looking after the school’s sports programme.
+George’s role involves teaching Year 8 students, as well as looking after the school’s sports programme.

 “I’m responsible for teaching the whole New Zealand curriculum – Mathematics, Reading, Writing, Science, Physical Education, Digital Technology etc. As a sports coordinator, I’m also managing and monitoring sports budget and equipment, school-based sports events, and inter-school and Auckland basketball zone days.”

 Being able to spend more time practising his skills in a school environment was what initially attracted him to AUT, George says.

 “I heard from a past student that the practicum aspect of the education degree was better at AUT; providing more time in schools to learn first-hand the skills and techniques to teach effectively.
 AUT has a forward-thinking education programme, focused on directing learning towards teaching and using practical opportunities to consolidate theoretical knowledge.”